dortania/dortania.github.io/_posts/2020-08-03-acidanthera-august.md

 # Guide Updates

-Some of you may have noticed since our last update that the site has gone through a redesign and rewriting.
-The laptop guide has been merged and the post-install guide becoming a dedicated site.
+Some of you may have noticed since our last update that the site has gone through a redesign and rewrite.
+The laptop guide has been merged into the desktop guide to create a unified install guide and post-install has been separated to a dedicated site.

 We've also added a basic guide on macOS 11 (Big Sur) installs however we won't be providing proper support til official release.